PLC Troubleshooting : PLC Training Best Practices

 4.2.2 Working with PLCs Reliably

 As soon as you go online with the PLC, save a temporary extra copy and append to the end of original PLC program name, 'current' or 'faulted' so you have a backup copy to put PLC program back to original state when you first accessed PLC.
+More about backing up your automation control programs.

 Have all employees who will be troubleshooting machine/systems receive PLC foundational training so they can be trained in all reliability best practices like the few examples above.